 where

 which spans the Lie algebra $\La{u}(1)_\text{PQ}$ of the Peccei-Quinn $\Lg{U}(1)$ symmetry.
-We may demonstrate this is a strict variational symmetry by applying the fact $\on{pr}X_\text{PQ}(T)=0$ (i.e.~the Peccei-Quinn symmetry is a SVS of the kinetic terms), together with Theorem \ref{P:prXannTannV}.
-Alternatively show \eqref{E:condStrictVarSym} holds for potential parameters \eqref{E:parsDiagMM} and \eqref{E:b2m11ne22}, or just check the consistency with the results in \cite{PhysRevD.77.015017} or e.g.~Table 5 of \cite{Branco_2012}.
+We demonstrate that this is a strict variational symmetry by applying the fact $\on{pr}X_\text{PQ}(T)=0$ (i.e.,~the Peccei-Quinn symmetry is an SVS of the kinetic terms), together with Theorem \ref{P:prXannTannV}.
+Alternatively, we can show \eqref{E:condStrictVarSym} holds for potential parameters \eqref{E:parsDiagMM} and \eqref{E:b2m11ne22}, or we can simply check the consistency with the results in \cite{PhysRevD.77.015017} or Table 5 of \cite{Branco_2012}.